 Q: Do you have a used skate and equipment sale?

 A: Yes.
-The Northbrook Competitive Figure Skating Team holds an annual skate and equipment exchange where you can purchase used items.
-The event is held in September..
+The Northbrook Competitive Figure Skating Team holds an annual skate and equipment exchange, where you can purchase used items.
+The event is held in August or September.

 Q: What do students wear to class?

 A: We recommend long pants and a lightweight jacket or sweatshirt.
 Hats are optional, but gloves or mittens are a must.
 Helmets are required only for hockey classes.